Strength and Conditioning Research

 - Student Resources

-Faculty members within the Department of Health, Exercise, and Sport Sciences have research agendas that answer important questions related to the physical development of young athletes, baseball performance, adaptations to strength training, the non-invasive assessment of muscle function, and many other exciting topics.
-As shown below, the Human Performance and Muscular Assessment Laboratories are well-equipped with the latest and most sophisticated research technology, allowing our department to perform a variety of unique experiments.
-Graduate and undergraduate students in our department have the opportunity to make valuable contributions to our research studies.
+Faculty members within the Department of Health, Exercise, and Sport Sciences have research agendas that answer important questions related to adaptations to strength training, the non-invasive assessment of muscle function, the rate of force/torque development, and many other topics.
+As shown below, the Human Performance and Muscular Assessment Laboratories are well-equipped with the latest and most sophisticated research technology, allowing our department to perform a variety of very unique experiments.
+We believe strongly in student mentorship.
+Graduate and undergraduate students have the opportunity to make important contributions to our research studies.

 The Muscular Assessment Laboratory was designed to allow researchers to study muscle strength and function of the lower body during isokinetic, isometric, and dynamic constant external resistance (DCER) muscle actions.
 A mobile computer cart with Delsys electromyographic (EMG) equipment is often wheeled in and out of the lab as well.
 The equipment in the Muscular Assessment Laboratory includes a Biodex isokinetic dynamometer, a custom-built chair designed to measure isometric strength of the leg extensors, and DCER leg extension and curl machines.